 Through this article, you will get to know not only the ten foods that can help you increase your breast milk, but also how to actually add them to your daily diet.

 Given below is a list of top 10 best foods that must be incorporated into the mother’s diet to enrich the supply of breast milk:

-One of the most recommended ways to increase breast milk, it is a rich source of fiber which helps in digestion too.
+One of the most recommended ways to increase breast milk is a rich source of fiber, which helps in digestion too.
 Oatmeal gives you a lot of energy and can control post-delivery diabetes.
-Did you know that just like during the pregnancy developing anemia after delivery is a common phenomenon?
+Did you know that, just like during pregnancy developing anemia after delivery is a common phenomenon?

 Because anemia has shown to hinder milk production, oatmeal is suggested to be added to your diet, as it is full of all the iron you need.
 A bowl of oatmeal a day can go a long way in helping you combat any signs of anemia, without having to turn to artificial supplements.
 You can add oatmeal to your diet in the form of cookies, pancakes, etc.

 2. Fenugreek Seeds

 A very versatile herb, fenugreek has been documented to be used for increasing milk flow in various cultures.
 It is considered to be the best food that boosts the milk supply in the mothers, and thus, it must be a part of your daily routine.
 You can add it to your tea, or use it as a spice for your dishes.

 Apart from its properties that help in lactation, garlic also boosts the immune system, has the ability to stave off heart issues and not to mention, it helps babies suffering from colic.
 You can easily add garlic to your bread, tea, curries, and other dishes.
 Keep in mind that because garlic has such a strong smell, it can affect your milk as well.

 4. Black Sesame Seeds